Fred Voss

-Fred Voss (born Frederick Wilhelm Voss on July 8, 1952, in Los Angeles CA) is an American poet and novelist who has written about the lives of American machinists working in factories for over forty years.
+Fred Voss (9 July 1952 – 27 January 2025) was an American poet and novelist who wrote about the lives of American machinists working in factories for over forty years.

 Critical response to Voss has been generally positive.
 For example:

 "Fred Voss has been called a poet of alienated labor and can be regarded as the foremost verse chronicler of blue-collar working life in America, preeminently in his first full-length collection, Goodstone (1991).
 This is a multifaceted dramatization of his experiences as a machinist in the factories of the Los Angeles area, where he has worked, and at times been laid off, for more than two decades.
 He continued a powerful poetry of social witness in Carnegie Hall with Tin Walls (1998) expanding his scope to look outside the workplace, sympathizing with the economically vulnerable.
 The masculine environment and implicitly political undertones of Voss's writing place it in a line of descent from the proletarian poets of the 1930s as well as Californian novelists such as John Steinbeck and Louis Adamic.
 It is also characterized by a Walt Whitman-like embracing of the human spirit.
 His prolific output, humour and hammered-down vernacular recall Charles Bukowski, the contemporary poet he most admires."
 Jules Smith: The Greenwood Encyclopedia of American Poets and Poetry (2006).

-Voss has been a machinist in various factories, steel mills and machine shops since 1976.
+Voss was a machinist in various factories, steel mills and machine shops since 1976.
 Beginning in 1978 he wrote seven novels.
 In 1986 he turned to poetry.
-Since then he has written over 3,000 poems.
+Since then he wrote over 3,000 poems.
 He has done seven poetry reading tours of the U.K. and his poetry has been featured on national BBC Radio 4 in 1998 and 2002 and on WBAI Pacific Radio New York in 2017.
 In 2016 he received the Port of Los Angeles/ Long Beach Labor Coalition's Joe Hill Labor Poetry Award.

 Early life

-Fred Voss was born July 8, 1952, in Los Angeles, California, to German father William Alpheus Voss who was born in China to American Christian missionaries, and Scottish/Welsh mother Patricia Bloomfield Voss, born in Hawaii, descendant of Charles Bloomfield, Bishop of London during the 1860s.
+Frederick Wilhelm Voss was born July 8, 1952, in Los Angeles, California, to German father William Alpheus Voss who was born in China to American Christian missionaries, and Scottish/Welsh mother Patricia Bloomfield Voss, born in Hawaii, descendant of Charles Bloomfield, Bishop of London during the 1860s.
 Voss received a Bachelor of Arts degree in English literature from the University of California at Riverside in 1973 and was accepted into the Ph.D. program in English literature at University of California, Los Angeles.
 After two quarters of study he dropped out to work in factories and began his machinist career.